|

 The loss of earnings is calculated not only on the basis of the salary.

-call " economical value in the householding".
-The death of a housewife
+" economical value in the householding".
+The death of a housewife obliges her

-obliges her widower to seek help from outside for cleaning, preparing the
+widower to seek help from outside for cleaning, preparing the meals, etc...

-oft the accident and covering the normally expected lifetime of the
+the accident and covering the normally expected lifetime of the widow(er).As

-widow(er).As any discrimination on the basis of sexes is legally forbidden,
+any discrimination on the basis of sexes is legally forbidden, this kind of

-damage is taxed on a scale from 1 to 7.
-Here again, the court will
+is taxed on a scale from 1 to 7.
+Here again, the court will evaluate the

-evaluate the concrete circumstances, on the basis of a report issued by a
+concrete circumstances, on the basis of a report issued by a medical

-this scale.
-However, the same scar on the same place on a leg of a beauty
+scale.
+However, the same scar on the same place on a leg of a beauty queen of

-queen of 22 years will be considered as 4 to 5.
-A fotomodel or a mannequin
+22 years will be considered as 4 to 5.
+A fotomodel or a mannequin will even be

 To this list of damages can be added the pretium voluptatis being damages